Bang Krachao Island (the Green Lung of Bangkok)

 Cycling at Bang Krachao’s Wetland Park

 Wander through the small streets from Sri Nakhon Khuean Khan Park back to Bang Nam Peung Pier.
-Along the way, you will come across local farms, weekend fishermen and small coffee shops where you can enjoy the relaxing vibe on Bang Krachao.
+Along the way, you’ll come across small farms, local fishermen and chilled coffee shops where you can enjoy the relaxing vibe on Bang Krachao.

-Further along the east coast and you will find a unique resort called the Bangkok Treehouse (also known as the Bang Krachao Treehouse).
+On Bang Krachao’s east coast you’ll find a unique resort called the Bangkok Treehouse (also known as the Bang Krachao Treehouse).
 This eco-friendly resort is also known as Bangkok’s Greenest Hotel.

-It is a perfect overnight escape from the city.
-Whether you stay a night or not you should definitely check out the design of this trendy little hotel along the banks of the Chao Praya River.
+It’s a perfect overnight escape from the city rush.
+Even if you’re not staying the night, it’s worth seeing the design of this little hotel along the banks of the Chao Praya River.

 Bangkok treehouse Bang Krachao